Directorate General for External Security

-The General Directorate for External Security (Direction générale de la Sécurité extérieure, DGSE) is France's foreign intelligence agency, equivalent to the British MI6 and the American CIA, established on 2 April 1982.
+The Directorate General for External Security (Direction générale de la Sécurité extérieure, DGSE) is France's foreign intelligence agency, equivalent to the British MI6 and the American CIA, established on 27 November 1943.
 The DGSE safeguards French national security through intelligence gathering and conducting paramilitary and counterintelligence operations abroad, as well as economic espionage.
-It is headquartered in the 20th arrondissement of Paris.
+The service is currently headquartered in the 20th arrondissement of Paris, but construction has begun on a new headquarters at Fort Neuf de Vincennes, in Vincennes, on the eastern edge of Paris.

 The DGSE operates under the direction of the French Ministry of Armed Forces and works alongside its domestic counterpart, the DGSI (General Directorate for Internal Security).
-As with most other intelligence agencies, details of its operations and organization are highly classified and not made public.
+As with most other intelligence agencies, details of its operations and organization are classified and not made public.

-The DGSE follows a system which it refers to as LEDA.
-L for loyalty (loyauté), E for expectations (exigence), D for discretion (discrétion) and A for adaptation (adaptabilité).
-These are essential components of activities related to ethics and the management of intelligence work and in collaboration with agents, authorities and partners.